zJvco/clothing-store-flask/README.md

 This file contain our administration interface, we can add sections to our app to manage products and users.
 Basicly, I put three classes to manage our users, products and products categories.

 ### auth.py File
 This file contain our routes to sign in, sign up and logout users and have more control of authentication methods.
+I'm using auth blueprint to auth file.

 ### cli.py File
 This file contain our cli (Command Line Interface) to create a new user, give admin to an specify user, create database, drop database and delete a user.
 Its very helpful to do things when we don't have a administration interface.